Cataphatic theology: Roman Catholicism

+Modern Christian theologians

+There are several modern theologians who use cataphatic and apophatic theology in their frameworks, such as Karl Rahner, Hans Urs von Balthasar, and Dumitru Stăniloae.

+Rahner's use of cataphatic theology is found in the notion that theology at a base level is positive, and is the aggregate of God's word, teaching, and conversation.

+Balthasar uses cataphatic theology, or at least positive theology, in his framework of the Trinity where he posits a positive distance between that allows the Trinity to contain all, good and evil.

+For Stǎniloae, theology must include affirmation, though theology cannot be entirely positive.
+If theology was entirely apophatic, it would enter into the realm of "intellectual nihilism".

 Cataphatic treatment of ultimate reality in Buddhism

 Within Mahayana Buddhism, there is a species of scripture which essays a descriptive hint of Ultimate Reality by using positive terminology when speaking of it.
 This manifestation of Buddhism is particularly marked in the Dzogchen and Tathagatagarbha forms of the religion.
-Nirvana, for example, is equated with the True Self of the Buddha (pure, uncreated and deathless) in some of the Tathagatagarbha scriptures, and in other Buddhist tantras (such as the Kunjed Gyalpo or 'All-Creating King' tantra), the Primordial Buddha, Samantabhadra, is described as 'pure and total consciousness' - the 'trunk', 'foundation' and 'root' of all that exists.
+Nirvana, for example, is equated with the True Self of the Buddha (pure, uncreated and deathless) in some of the Tathagatagarbha scriptures, and in other Buddhist tantras (such as the Kunjed Gyalpo or 'All-Creating King' tantra), the Primordial Buddha, Samantabhadra, is described as 'pure and total consciousness' – the 'trunk', 'foundation' and 'root' of all that exists.

 In Gaudiya-vaishnavism

 Gaudiya Vaishnavism speaks positively about transcendental qualities of Krishna.
 He has 64 transcendental qualities as Supreme Personality of Godhead, although these qualities are explained as non-material and beyond duality.
 The paradoxical nature of Krishna, the Absolute, being both beyond description and having qualities is discussed throughout the Gaudiya Vaishnavism literature.
 Among the 64 qualities of Krishna, 4 qualities are unique, which only Krishna has, these are: